 ‘Don Quixote’, originally choreographed by Marius Petipa to the music of Ludwig Minkus, was first presented by the Ballet of the Imperial Bolshoi Theater of Moscow, Russia on December 26, 1869.
 The ballet was built on episodes taken from the novel Man de la Mancha by Miguel de Cervantes.

-Southold Dance Theater presents a newer version of the story, a three act ballet, set and partially re-choreographed by Calin Radulescu, interim Artistic Director.
-An exhilarating love story between a barber and a merchant’s’ daughter takes front stage in this ballet.
-Don Quixote becomes part of the story while traveling to find his own true love.
+Southold Dance Theater presents a newer version of the story, a three act ballet, set and partially re-choreographed by Calin Radulescu, Artistic Director.
+An exhilarating love story between a barber and a merchant’s daughter takes center stage in this ballet.
+Don Quixote himself searches for his own true love.
 Street dancers, toreadors, gypsies, dryads, and traditional Spanish dances will delight audiences of all ages.

 This is a brand-new ballet for Southold Dance Theater.
 Our artistic and production teams are thrilled to share all new sets, costumes, props, and choreography with the South Bend community.
 Don’t miss ‘Don Quixote’ on May 26-28, 2017 at the DeBartolo Performing Arts Center.